moefh/eeprom_writer/README.md

     eeprom read FILE [ADDRESS [LENGTH]]

 Reads the contents of the EEPROM and writes the data to a file.
-The default `ADDRESS` is `0` and the default `LENGTH` is the length of the file.
+The default `ADDRESS` is `0` and the default `LENGTH` is the length of the EEPROM.
 Examples:

     ./eeprom read file.bin           # the whole EEPROM ./eeprom read file.bin 0 64      # the first 64 bytes